IPZ-2022/ligand_docking/README.md

 # Ligand docking

-Script which preapares ligands for docking and runs vina
+prepare_ligands- subset ligands to include only those which meet the requirements of Lipinki's rule of 5 docking.py- Script which preapares ligands for docking and runs vina

 ## Requirements

 * Python
+* Pandas
+* rdkit
 * Vina
 * obabel